khulnasoft-lab/design.khulnasoft.com/contents/content/voice-and-tone.md

 ### Actions performed by GitLab

 When describing something that GitLab, the application, does, it's fine to use the passive voice.
-Don't use "we" or "GitLab".
+Don't use "we" or "GitLab."

 | Do | Don’t |
 | --- | --- |